 Today's consumers weigh many factors before buying products.
 Environmental concerns play an important part in their choices.
-From safer rubberized playground surfaces in schoolyards and parks, to low-maintenance landscape mulch that uses water more efficiently, or low Volatile Organic Compound (VOC) recycled paint, responsible consumers are leaning more towards recycled goods.
+From safer rubberized playground surfaces in schoolyards and parks, to low-maintenance landscape mulch that uses water more efficiently, or low Volatile Organic Compound (VOC) recycled paint. responsible consumers are leaning more towards recycled goods.
 Recycling an end-of-life product is attractive to them.
 It provides a way to protect the environment for future generations.

-The encouraging results from the paint and tire programs show that New Brunswickers support the value-added approach to recycling.
+The encouraging results from the paint and tire programs, and this year, the oil and glycol program, show that New Brunswickers support the value-added approach to recycling.
 Residents want to take ownership of their waste issues and see value-added recycling as benefitting all New Brunswickers.